hydro-project/rust-sitter/README.md

 ### `#[rust_sitter::skip(...)]`
 This annotation can be used to define a field that does not correspond to anything in the input string, such as some metadata.
 This annotation takes a single parameter, which is the value that should be used to populate that field at runtime.

+### `#[rust_sitter::word]`
+This annotation marks the field as a Tree Sitter [word](https://tree-sitter.github.io/tree-sitter/creating-parsers#keywords), which is useful when handling errors involving keywords.
+Only one field in the grammar can be marked as a word.

 ## Special Types
 Rust Sitter has a few special types that can be used to define more complex grammars.